HactarCE/Metatape/README.md

 ## Introduction

-Metatape is somewhat like a Turing machine; a single "pointer" moves left and right along a "tape."
+Metatape is somewhat like a Turing machine; a single "pointer" moves left and right along an infinite (i.e. dynamically-allocated) "tape."
 This tape is initially filled with null values, but if the pointer enters a null cell (a spot on the tape), a new tape is created within that cell.
 The new tape is also initialized to null.
 The pointer can then exit this tape, returning to the original.

 * A tape a dynamically allocated bidirectional array of cells (it can grow indefinitely)
 * A cell either contains another tape, or null